ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/spring-server/spring-schema.md

 original_id: spring-schema
 ---

-In order to expose your queries, mutations and/or subscriptions in the GraphQL schema you simply need to create beans that implement corresponding marker interface and they will be automatically picked up by `graphql-kotlin-spring-server` auto-configuration library.
+In order to expose your queries, mutations and/or subscriptions in the GraphQL schema you need to create beans that implement corresponding marker interface and they will be automatically picked up by `graphql-kotlin-spring-server` auto-configuration library.